pavelanni/python-vacation/docs/Python_vacation_day3.md

 "Okay, okay...
 You said something about 'exceptions' last time.
 What is it?"

 "There are a lot of situations when a Python program could break.
 Wrong input, division by zero, wrong list index--if your list has 5 elements and you are trying to access its 10th element.
 If you don't do anything about these cases, your Python program just breaks and stops.
-Sometimes it's okay, if something really bad is happening.
+Sometimes it's okay---if something really bad is happening.
 But most of the times you shouldn't stop your program and just inform the user that an error happened and she should repeat her input.
 For example, if instead of a number she enters letters, we should tell her that it's not what we expect and return back to the input prompt.
 By the way, you haven't created an input prompt so far.
 I think you should add something like 'Please, choose from this list of base products or flavors'. "

 "That's easy," said Erik.
 "I can do that right now.
 But I will need your help with those 'excephtions'.
 And also, how do we return back to the input?"